fiskaltrust/release-notes/portal/portal-sprint-78.md

 All files that are created in the upload directory will be transfered to our storage, and moved to the archive folder afterwards.
 In this first prototype, subdirectories are not yet supported.

-After files were successfully uploaded, they can be displayed and downloaded from the Portal in _Tools - AKO-Filebrowser_:
+After files were successfully uploaded, they can be displayed and downloaded from the fiskaltrust.Portal in _Tools - AKO-Filebrowser_:

 ![upload-helper-configuration](images/sprint-78/file-browser.png)<br /><br />